 The major differences between solved and closed tickets are the following:

-You can create a follow-up ticket from a closed ticket that will include a link to the closed ticket.
-For details, see Creating a follow-up for a closed ticket.
-Note that tickets cannot be closed manually; they can only be set closed via an automation or trigger (or the system batch close, discussed later).
+Note: Agents can also create a follow-up ticket from a closed ticket that will include a link to the closed ticket (see Creating a follow-up for a closed ticket ).

-Your Zendesk trial comes with an automation called' Close ticket 4 days after status is set to solved.'
-This automation allows your end-users 4 days to respond to a solved ticket before the ticket will be moved to a closed status.
+Your Zendesk comes with an automation called' Close ticket 4 days after status is set to solved.'
+This automation gives end-users 4 days to respond to a solved ticket before the ticket moves to closed status.
 You can set this automation to run anywhere between 1 hour and 28 days.

 Best practice guidelines recommend that you leave a ticket in solved status for 3-5 days before moving to closed.
-This allows your end-users to re-engage with you, and their answers will still be threaded in the same ticket.
-If you move the ticket to a closed state and the user has follow-up questions or needs clarification, their response will open a new (follow-up) ticket rather than thread in the original ticket.
+This allows end-users to re-engage with you in the same ticket.